 Serena Williams Net Worth: $180M

-The tennis star is currently ranked No. 183 by the Women’s Tennis Association.
-But that low ranking is due to Williams’ absence from the sport last year.
+The tennis star was ranked No. 183 by the Women’s Tennis Association in June.
+But that low ranking was due to Williams’ absence from the sport last year.
 She gave birth to her first child with husband and Reddit co-founder Alexis Ohanian in 2017.

 Williams’ net worth is $180 million.

 Novak Djokovic Net Worth: $180M

 Ranked as No. 21 among male tennis players, Novak Djokovic has a net worth of $180 million.
 Although the tennis star’s rank sits lower than in previous years, Djokovic won six of eight Grand Slam titles between 2014 to 2016.
 During that time, Djokovic became the first tennis player to earn $20 million in prize money, according to Forbes.

 However, due to poor performances and injuries, Djokovic’s pay has taken a bit of a hit.
 His prize earnings “dropped from $21.6 million in 2015 to $1.5 million over the last 12 months,” according to Forbes.